 How does an employment and training program compare, in impacts and cost, to just giving people cash?
-In Rwanda, researchers are working with IPA to evaluate the impacts and cost-effectiveness of youth employment program, cash grants of equal cost to the funder, and a combination of the two on the employment status, time use, beneficiary income from wages and/or self-employment, value of productive assets owned by the beneficiary household, and household consumption, as well as a range of secondary outcomes and intermediate mechanisms.
+In Rwanda, researchers worked with IPA to evaluate the impacts and cost-effectiveness of youth employment program, cash grants of equal cost to the funder, and a combination of the two on the employment status, time use, beneficiary income from wages and/or self-employment, value of productive assets owned by the beneficiary household, and household consumption, as well as a range of secondary outcomes and intermediate mechanisms.
 After 18-months (midline), the training program improved productive hours, assets, savings, and subjective well-being, while cost-equivalent cash transfers move all these outcomes as well as consumption, income, and wealth.
 In the head-to-head costing comparison, cash proves superior across a number of economic outcomes, while training outperforms cash only in the production of business knowledge.
 The 36-month endline survey will provide evidence on longer-term impacts.

-The study is taking place in Rwamagana, Muhanga and Nyamagabe districts of Rwanda among poor and vulnerable youth (men and women), who were deemed eligible for the USAID Rwanda Youth Employment Project / Huguka Dukore, had a certain poverty status, and who expressed interest in participating in the program.1
+The study took place in Rwamagana, Muhanga and Nyamagabe districts of Rwanda among poor and vulnerable youth (men and women), who were deemed eligible for the USAID Rwanda Youth Employment Project / Huguka Dukore, had a certain poverty status, and who expressed interest in participating in the program.1

 In Rwanda, about 35 percent of the youth population is neither employed, in training, nor school, according to a 2017 report.2 The government has identified some of the major challenges facing youth to be employable skills, mindset and attitudes, business capacity, and access to finance.3